abdulsattar0617/delta-demo/README.md

 # delta-demo
-This is a demo repository for delta student.
+This is a demo for Git & Github class